Table of Contents

 - Simultaneous submission (e.g. submitting a manuscript to more than one journal at a time)

-- Fraud (e.g. fabricating data, manipulating research results, data, images or data)
+- Fraud (e.g. fabricating data, manipulating research results, data, data or images)

-To be sure, some of the above breaches can be committed inadvertently.
-But to make sure you have no issues with your manuscript, double and triple check that you’re not participating in scientific misconduct, knowingly or unknowingly.
+Some of the above breaches can be committed inadvertently.
+But to make sure you have no issues with your manuscript, double and triple-check that you’re not participating in scientific misconduct, knowingly or unknowingly.

 The SEO Research Paper